BakerNet/lam-sec/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to anyone who's libraries were used
 * Evan Hahn for Express in Action!

 ## Known Issues

 Currently not checking for same user entering chat - should probably control this.
 Haven't tested effects.

+CHAT is commented out on all files because this is deployed to GAE, which does not allow Websocket connections.